yiwang/stjepang.github.io/_posts/2019-12-04-blocking-inside-async-code.md

 to make any kind of progress!

 Finally, it’s worth adding that even plain memory access can be blocking!
-As an example, consder swap space, which can reside on a spinning disk.
+As an example, consider swap space that resides on a spinning disk.
 If a thread is accessing swap space that is currently on the disk, it will have to block until that page is fetched from the physical disk and moved into the main memory.